How to get meaningful customer relationships

 Large-scale internet use has fundamentally changed the way we function as a society.
 Even the way we communicate has changed, with instant messaging quickly becoming a preferred mode of contact.
 With the multitude of instant messaging options available, through SMS, live chats and social media, it becomes challenging for businesses to navigate this new reality.

 Conversational marketing is quickly stepping up as the answer to this problem, building on traditional one-way marketing approaches to connect businesses and customers in a more meaningful way.
 This is why it is essential for any organisation to have a Conversational Growth Strategy in place.
-At redk, having Zendesk as a partner and helping companies to deliver excellence in Customer Experience daily, we are able to help you implement conversational marketing techniques.
+At redk with Zendesk as a partner, we help companies to deliver excellence in Customer Experience daily, we are can help you implement conversational marketing techniques.

 What is conversational marketing anyway?

 Conversational marketing is proving to be a highly effective way of creating better, more authentic experiences for customers.
 This two-way approach invites customers to engage in a conversation in order to discover what they really want from your product.
 The idea is to use this feedback to shape your marketing strategy to attract and retain customers, while increasing conversions.
 It’s an efficient way to develop loyalty, drive engagement and grow your customer base.

 Why conversational marketing works